ir-engine/ir-engine/README.md

 ![xrengine](https://github.com/XRFoundation/XREngine/raw/dev/xrengine%20black.png)

-## Popular Features
-- The perfect solution for everything from spatial websites to metaverse meetups to blockchain gaming
+The perfect solution for everything from spatial websites to metaverse meetups to blockchain gaming**

 - Includes a self-deployable platform, UI, worlds, avatars, and games
 - Fully customizable for any kind of game, social experience, event or spatial web app
 - User management, avatars and inventory with optional blockchain integration (see our Blockchain-in-a-Box repo)